BIM Certification Course

 Can the registration fee be paid in installments?

 CERC and Skanska teamed to develop a uniquely focused, applied Building Information Modeling (BIM) skills certificate course.
 Students leave this program with tangible BIM software skills and an understanding of work processes, as well as enough industry context to decide why and how to leverage these capabilities.
 The online delivery approach allows the program to be as accessible as possible for working professionals to attend.
-This three-hour weekly course is held Tuesday and Thursday evenings, usually in the Fall and in the Spring.
-It is offered through the Center for Education and Research in Construction (not UW PCE) and will be hosted virtually through live online broadcasts that will be recorded for those attending at a later time.
+This three-hour weekly course is held Tuesday and Thursday evenings, usually in the Fall.
+It is offered through the Center for Education and Research in Construction and will be hosted virtually through live online sessions that will be recorded for those attending at a later time.

 About Skanska USA

 Skanska is one of the world’s leading construction and development companies.
 With U.S. headquarters in New York City, Skanska has offices in 28 metro areas with 9,000 employees nationwide.
-Skanska is an industry-leading innovator in both safety and project execution and offers competitive solutions for both traditional and complex assignments to help build a more sustainable future for our customers and communities.
+In 2022, they generated $6.9 billion in revenue.
+Through leading-edge technology and data-driven solutions, Skanska is recognized as an industry-leading, award-winning innovator.

-Learn more about Skanska and its approach to innovation here.
+Learn more about their approach to innovation and BIM here.

 About UW’s Center for Education and Research in Education (CERC)